GiancarloMartinez-Saldana/mgt3745-hw3/README.md

 ## AI Use

-minimal I asked claude to help me understand the steps I should take and along the way I asked it to check my code for errors and to make sure it was easy to understand/read.
+I asked claude to help me understand the steps I should take and along the way I asked it to check my code for errors and to make sure it was easy to understand/read.

-**Tool and task delegated:** [Which parts a tool drafted: e.g. "Copilot drafted render() and the CSS."]

-**Why:** [The reason it made sense to delegate that part rather than write it.]

-**How it was checked:** [What you inspected, what you changed, what you caught.
-"Replaced innerHTML with textContent" is the kind of sentence that belongs here.]

-**Observed result / evidence:** [What the checks actually showed; link the relevant verification row, code change, or other evidence.
-Do not invent a run.]
+I didn't read ahead and figure out that I needed a classmate to complete Standards.md with me so I asked claude to write a mock answer which helped me edit a mistake I made, but I understand that is not ideal for the assignment and if possible I'd love to contact a classmate maybe during the next lecture so that I can do that section correctly.
+**Tool and task delegated: Claude chat interface helped me thorugh STANDARDS.md/CLAUDE.md's five rules and Split Test reasoning, and a simulated Colleague Test read of CLAUDE.md.

+**Why: There is a ton of content to get through and I needed it to help me stay focused on what was important for each tasks as quickly/efficiently as possible.

+**How it was checked: I tried not to let it do any heavy lifting it was more of an editor thus I was just taking it criticism into account rather than using it and then editing what it gave me.

+**Observed result / evidence: I have nothing to show for this.

 If no AI assistance was used, say so and describe your independent check.
 Full Delegation Decision Records begin at HW5; this lightweight record is sufficient here.

-**Instruction discovery and compliance:** [Record the tool and mode, which instruction adapter it discovered, and the reference or diagnostic evidence.
-Separately report whether one generated change followed the applicable standards.
-If no live AI tool is available, write “not run” and record a manual standards review.]
+**Instruction discovery and compliance: I didn't use a live tool I used claudes chat so that I could show it exactly what I needed help with and nothing more.
+It also helped me stay organized because I can use the split view to see my "next steps" whenever I asked claude to help me outline steps for a section.

-**Actual hours on this assignment (optional):** 4
+**Actual hours on this assignment (optional):** 6-7

 ## Explain, Change, Verify